pulsar256/helm-bin/README.md

 # HELM Binary

-Wraps the helm binary and preconfigures the runtime environment with a sevice user for a given kubernetes api server.
+Wraps the helm, kubectl binary and preconfigures the runtime environment with a sevice user for a given kubernetes api server.

 Initial motivation: to be used as a part of a CI/CD pipeline, ideally within (but not restricted to) the cluster.